pablo-q/loopback-next/docs/site/Req-res-cycle.md

 `FindRoute` and the paremeters found by `ParseParams`.

-For non-controller endpoints, control is passed on to the respective handlers at this stage, which handle the response sending process themselves.
+For non-controller endpoints, control is passed on to the respective handlers at this stage, which may then handle the response sending process themselves.
 For controller endpoints, the result of invoking the controller method is returned.

+If the LoopBack route found by `FindRoute` does not resolve to a handler, `InvokeMethod` throws a `NotFoundError` error, which is send to the client as a HTTP 404 error.

 ##### 4. Send